MicroRaft/MicroRaft/CONTRIBUTING.md

 integration test as a reproducer.

-## How to Discuss a Feature Request
+## How to Ask a Question or Discuss a Feature Request

-You can join our [Slack group](https://join.slack.com/t/microraft/shared_invite/zt-dc6utpfk-84P0VbK7EcrD3lIme2IaaQ) to discuss your ideas or feature requests.
-You can also create a Github issue to formalize your feature request.
+You can chime in to [Discussions](https://github.com/MicroRaft/MicroRaft/discussions) for your questions, ideas or feature requests.

-## How to Ask a Question

-Similarly, you can join our [Slack group](https://join.slack.com/t/microraft/shared_invite/zt-dc6utpfk-84P0VbK7EcrD3lIme2IaaQ) to ask your questions.

 ## How to Provide a Code Change